Teradata (NYSE:TDC) Releases Q3 2022 Earnings Guidance

-Teradata (NYSE:TDC – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $0.27-$0.31 for the period.
+Teradata (NYSE:TDC – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $0.27-$0.31 for the period.
 The company issued revenue guidance of -.
 Teradata also updated its FY 2022 guidance to $1.55-$1.65 EPS.

 Analyst Upgrades and Downgrades

-Several research firms have weighed in on TDC.
-Barclays reduced their target price on Teradata from $42.00 to $36.00 and set an underweight rating on the stock in a report on Monday, July 18th.
-StockNews.com cut Teradata from a strong-buy rating to a buy rating in a research note on Thursday, May 5th.
-Craig Hallum cut their price target on shares of Teradata from $65.00 to $57.00 in a research note on Friday, May 6th.
-Finally, TheStreet downgraded shares of Teradata from a b- rating to a c rating in a research report on Thursday, August 4th.
-Two research analysts have rated the stock with a sell rating, two have issued a hold rating and seven have issued a buy rating to the company.
-According to MarketBeat, Teradata presently has an average rating of Hold and an average target price of $56.40.
+A number of brokerages have issued reports on TDC.
+TheStreet cut shares of Teradata from a b- rating to a c rating in a research note on Thursday, August 4th.
+Craig Hallum cut their target price on shares of Teradata from $65.00 to $57.00 in a report on Friday, May 6th.
+Barclays cut their target price on shares of Teradata from $42.00 to $36.00 and set an underweight rating on the stock in a report on Monday, July 18th.
+Finally, StockNews.com lowered shares of Teradata from a strong-buy rating to a buy rating in a report on Thursday, May 5th.
+Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and seven have issued a buy rating to the stock.
+According to MarketBeat.com, the company presently has a consensus rating of Hold and a consensus price target of $56.40.

 Insider Activity at Teradata

-In other Teradata news, CFO Claire Bramley sold 2,100 shares of the business’s stock in a transaction dated Thursday, May 26th.
+In related news, CFO Claire Bramley sold 2,100 shares of the firm’s stock in a transaction on Thursday, May 26th.
 The shares were sold at an average price of $35.54, for a total value of $74,634.00.
-Following the completion of the sale, the chief financial officer now owns 99,622 shares of the company’s stock, valued at approximately $3,540,565.88.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-0.92% of the stock is currently owned by corporate insiders.
+Following the completion of the transaction, the chief financial officer now owns 99,622 shares of the company’s stock, valued at $3,540,565.88.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+0.92% of the stock is owned by insiders.

-A number of large investors have recently added to or reduced their stakes in the stock.
-Canada Pension Plan Investment Board bought a new stake in Teradata during the first quarter worth about $44,000.
-Quantbot Technologies LP acquired a new stake in shares of Teradata during the 1st quarter worth approximately $71,000.
-Lazard Asset Management LLC increased its stake in Teradata by 48.6% in the first quarter.
-Lazard Asset Management LLC now owns 1,933 shares of the technology company’s stock valued at $95,000 after acquiring an additional 632 shares during the last quarter.
-Zions Bancorporation N.A. increased its stake in Teradata by 5,917.6% in the first quarter.
-Zions Bancorporation N.A. now owns 2,046 shares of the technology company’s stock valued at $101,000 after acquiring an additional 2,012 shares during the last quarter.
-Finally, Ergoteles LLC acquired a new position in Teradata during the first quarter valued at approximately $224,000.
-Institutional investors and hedge funds own 98.54% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the business.
+Arrowstreet Capital Limited Partnership grew its position in shares of Teradata by 151.0% in the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 742,333 shares of the technology company’s stock valued at $36,590,000 after acquiring an additional 446,630 shares during the period.
+Goldman Sachs Group Inc. grew its position in shares of Teradata by 92.8% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 921,212 shares of the technology company’s stock valued at $34,094,000 after acquiring an additional 443,486 shares during the period.
+Capital International Investors grew its position in shares of Teradata by 11.2% in the 1st quarter.
+Capital International Investors now owns 3,843,434 shares of the technology company’s stock valued at $189,443,000 after acquiring an additional 388,599 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in shares of Teradata by 45.4% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 952,550 shares of the technology company’s stock valued at $46,952,000 after acquiring an additional 297,586 shares during the period.
+Finally, Fuller & Thaler Asset Management Inc. bought a new position in shares of Teradata in the 1st quarter valued at about $14,317,000.
+Institutional investors own 98.54% of the company’s stock.

 Teradata Company Profile